• Skip to primary navigation

 Instructions

 • Drain the pasta and dived between bowls and then spoon the mushroom bolognese on top.
-Serve with a sprinkling of parmesan and extra basil.
+Serve with a sprinkling of Parmesan and extra basil.

 • To give this dish plenty of texture, use as many different mushrooms as you can find.
 We used chestnut, button, shittake and oyster.